a2ankitrai/Software_Notes/testing/mockito.md

 In a mock all methods are stubbed and return "smart return types".
 This means that calling any method on a mocked class will do nothing unless you specify behaviour.

 In a spy the original functionality of the class is still there but you can validate method invocations in a spy and also override method behaviour.

+---

+# PowerMockito

+PowerMockito is a PowerMock’s extension API to support Mockito.
+It provides capabilities to work with the Java Reflection API in a simple way to overcome the problems of Mockito, such as the lack of ability to mock final, static or private methods.